AngelaYu-3/makemore/README.md

 # makemore

 makemore takes one text file as the input, where each line is assumed to be one piece of training data, and generates more text like that in a given text file (ex: if the given text file is a list of names, makemore generates more names).
-It is an autoregressive multi-layer perceptron character-level language model model.
+It is an autoregressive multi-layer perceptron character-level language model.

 This project is for educational purposes and follows the course [Neural Networks: Zero to Hero by Andrej Karpathy](https://www.youtube.com/watch?v=PaCmpygFfXo&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=2).